Bodily Injury Liability Coverage: What It Is, How Much You Need & Limits Explained

 • High-asset individuals may need an umbrella policy on top

-If your net worth is substantial, consider pairing 100/300 BI limits with a personal umbrella insurance policy, which can add $1 million or more in additional liability protection — often for just $150–$300 per year.
+If your net worth is substantial, consider pairing 100/300 BI limits with a personal umbrella policy, which can add $1 million or more in additional liability protection — often for just $300–$600 per year in 2026.
+Our guide on choosing car insurance liability limits can help you decide exactly how much protection makes sense.

 Factors That Affect Your Bodily Injury Premium

-The cost of bodily injury liability coverage varies widely based on several personal and geographic factors:
+The cost of bodily injury liability coverage varies widely based on several personal and geographic factors.
+Liability-only car insurance averages $50–$75 per month nationally, but your actual rate depends on:

 Factor Impact on Premium